matty271828/travelbot/README.md

 The core code includes the API contact and interpration of the JSON response, as well as use of threading in python to speed up run time.

-I then developed a simple algorithm to search for cheap return flights thorughout the year.
+I then developed a simple algorithm to search for good-value return flights thorughout the year.
 The algorithm consists of the following steps:

-1. Read in Skyscanner's output of daily one way flight searches
+1. Read in Skyscanner's daily output of one way flights scheduled for the next year.
-2. For each flight, read
+2. For each flight, review the price
+  3. If price is less than a pre-determined continental weighting, save to database
+  4. Else reject the flight (i.e. do not save it)
+5. For each one way flight, check the prices of return journeys for the following 21 days
+  6. If the combined outward and return price is less than 1.5x the continental weighting, save to database
+  7. Else reject the flight (i.e. do not save it)

+The output is a database table filled with trips of varying lengths from the UK to global airports.

 ### Database
 For this project, I used PostgreSQL to create and update a database.
 A local version was maintained for testing on my machine, and a production version was maintained on Heroku for use with the main web application.